firebase/functions-samples/2nd-gen/taskqueues-backup-images/README.md

-# Quickstart: Back up images using a Task Queue Function
+# Back up images using a Task Queue Function (v2)
-This quickstart demonstrates how to setup a Task Queue Function using the Firebase SDK for Cloud Functions.
+This quickstart demonstrates how to setup a Task Queue Function using the Firebase SDK for Cloud Functions (v2).

 ## Introduction